-Top English-Friendly Japanese Banks for Foreigners [2022 Guide]
+Top English-Friendly Japanese Banks for Foreigners in 2024

-If you don’t speak Japanese but you need to open a Japanese bank account to send or receive money, then this article is for you.
+If you don’t speak Japanese but you need to open a Japanese bank account to send or receive money, then this article on the best international banks for expats is for you.

-Today, we’re listing the most English-friendly Japanese banks for foreigners in 2022—so that you can open a bank account even if you can’t speak nor read any Japanese.
+Today, we’re listing the most English-friendly Japanese banks for foreigners in 2024—so that you can open a bank account even if you can’t speak nor read any Japanese.

 Before we cover the top international banks in Japan, here are 2 essential points to assess before we go further.

 To open a bank account in Japan, foreign residents must have a residence card (zairyu caado) to complete their application.
 With few exceptions, anyone on a 90-day tourist visa won’t be permitted to open a bank account in Japan.